SoftwareHeritage/swh-environment/README.md

 This uses docker with docker-compose, so ensure you have a working docker environment and docker-compose is installed.

+## Warning

+Running a Software Heritage instance on your machine can be quickly quite ressource consuming: if you play a bit too hard (eg. if you try the github lister), you may fill your hard drive pretty quick, and consume a lot of CPU, memory and network bandwidth.

 ## Quick start

 First, start containers: